inostrozajavier/website-under-construction/README.md

 ## Description
-This's a basic template for a website under construction the same was make with css & html.
+This is a clone of Netflix website the same was make with css, html & Javascript.

 ## Author
 Javier Inostroza